yvonneyeh/codecademy-takehome/frontend/README.md

 Your code will allow the user to take each of those `quizzes` in order.

-1. Create a `MultipleChoiceQuiz` component that takes in a quiz as a prop, displays its title on top of the page, and displays a single question’s text and randomly ordered answers, starting with the first question.
+1. For a current quiz, display its title on top of the page, along with a single question’s text and randomly ordered answers -- starting with the first question.

 2. When a question’s answer is clicked, it should show:

    - A ‘Next’ button at the bottom of the component
-   - Either _'Correct!'_ or _'Incorrect...'_ above that button
-   - The correct answer outlined in green
-   - If the user didn't select the correct answer, the incorrect answer outlined in red with a ~~strikethrough~~ through its text
+   - Either _'Correct!'_ or _'Incorrect...'_ above that button, with the correct answer outlined in green, and the incorrect answer (if any) outlined in red with a ~~strikethrough~~ over its text

 3. After all questions have been answered, display a friendly summary screen that lists:
    - How many questions were in the quiz